 For some of you, winter may be the best time to visit Tibet.

 Most tourists visit Tibet between May and October, and the warmer months can be a green and beautiful time to travel.
-Still, we recommend December and January as a prime season to visit Central Tibetan areas around Lhasa and on to the Nepal border.
+Still, we recommend December and January as a prime season to visit Lhasa and the surrounding areas.
 Why travel in Tibet in the winter?

 Are you Thinking of a Trip in Winter?